 Fall & Spring Semester only

-Every Wednesday from 5:00 – 6:00 p.m. come join us in the Office of Career Services for an informative session on one of the following topics and pizza:
+Alternating Wednesdays and Thursdays from 4–5 p.m. come join us in the Career Connection Center for an informative session on one of the following topics and SNACKS!

 Our Executives in Residence program offers our students a one-of-a-kind opportunity to interact with leaders from the workforce who provide unique insights into the working world.
 The Executives in Residence have the coaching and career skills to provide our students with expert knowledge on transitioning to the professional workforce as well as, cover letter and resume advice, interview skills through mock interviews, and networking skills.

-Our current Executives in Residence, Gary Anderson and Jean Turner, have expert knowledge and extensive resumes that make them bona fide teachers with all of the real world experience that provides students with unique insights into the working world.
+Our current Executives in Residence, Gary Anderson, Jean Turner, and Michael Feldman, have expert knowledge and extensive resumes that make them bona fide teachers with all of the real world experience that provides students with unique insights into the working world.